Aeroluna/LunaCoopMod/README.md

 - Changed morphing to Overseer (and variants) to no longer require decelerating to cast.
 - Changed Overseer (and variants) Oversight ability to no longer require decelerating to cast.
 - Changed Observer (and variants) Surveillance Mode ability to no longer require decelerating to cast.
+- Changed Viking (and variants) Assault Mode ability to no longer require decelerating to cast.
+- Changed morphing to Brood Lord (and variants) to no longer require decelerating to cast.
 - Increased Void Ray (and variants) movement speed from 2.25 to 2.75.
 - Increased Reaper (and variants) movement speed from 2.9531 to 3.75.
 - Changed undetected burrow move visual effects to be more visible.
+- Changed Infested Swarm Egg model to an updated version.
+- Reduced Infestor (and variants) radius from 0.75 to 0.625.
+- Reduced Infestor (and variants) model scale from 0.85 to 0.75.
+- Added Burrow Move passive icon to the Infestor's (and variants) command card.

 Copied from Versus.